Thomas of Eccleston: The chronicle

 The De Adventu is a collection of notes rather than a finished work.
 Incidentally it throws some light on the trend of early Franciscan events and thought in general.

 For a period of twenty-six years, Eccleston was busy collecting material for his chronicle, which he based on personal knowledge, interviews, and documents no longer extant.
 He described the “heroic period” of the Franciscan movement in England.
 His chronicle lacks dates, is weak on chronological presentation, and gives preference to England, but is considered accurate and reliable in the content related to the Friars Minor in England.

 Editions

 Though the original manuscript has been lost, there are four manuscripts of the “De Adventu” which are known to scholars.
-The chronicle was edited in the nineteenth century by J. S. Brewer in the “Monumenta Fraciscana” (1858), by R. Howlett (1882), by the Friar Minors at Quaracchi (1885), and by Felix Lieberman in the “Monumenta Germaniae” (1885).
+The chronicle was edited in the nineteenth century by J. S. Brewer in the “Monumenta Franciscana” (1858), by R. Howlett (1882), by the Friar Minors at Quaracchi (1885), and by Felix Lieberman in the “Monumenta Germaniae” (1885).
 A critical edition is lacking.
 Father Cuthbert, O.S.F.C., translated the work into English in 1903 under the title The Friars and How They Came to England, and E. Gurney Salter rendered it in English in 1926 with the title The Coming of the Friars Minor to England and Germany.